queuejw/MetroPhoneLauncher/README.md

 # MetroPhoneLauncher (MPL)

-MPL (MetroPhoneLauncher, MPLaucnher) is a launcher that looks as much like Windows Phone 8 as possible (not so much now).
+MPL (MetroPhoneLauncher, MPLaucnher) is a launcher that looks as much like Windows Phone 8 as possible.
 Feel the WP experience on your device right now.
 Free.

 Since the launcher isn't ready yet, I can't show a huge list of functionality, but you can already see it: